vakees-ilamaran/adj-monitoring-stack/nginx_vts_exporter_prometheus/README.md

-# Node Exporter and Prometheus for Server Stats
+# Nginx VTS Exporter and Prometheus

-Prometheus exporter for hardware and OS metrics exposed by *NIX kernels, written in Go with pluggable metric collectors.
-This collects all the crucial information in depth and letting us customize the metrcis we need.
+Nginx VTS Exporter will expose the metrics and these metrics will be formed into api endpoint which will be consumed by promethues server finally

 How to Do it?
 ------